-Oseltamivir is an antiviral drug used in the treatment and prophylaxis of both influenza virus A and influenza virus B. It was approved for seasonal influenza by US Food and Drug Administration in 1999, and approval from Japanese agencies and the European Medicines Agency (EMA) followed soon afterwards.
+Oseltamivir is an antiviral drug used in the treatment and prophylaxis of both influenza virus A and influenza virus B. It was approved for seasonal influenza by the US Food and Drug Administration (FDA) in 1999, and approval from Japanese agencies and the European Medicines Agency (EMA) followed soon afterward.

 The pharmaceutical company Roche launched oseltamivir in the global market with Tamiflu as its brand name.
 In 2007 alone this pharmaceutical company was producing 400 million doses of the drug with a market value of 2.2 billion US dollars, and has benefitted by more than 18 billion US dollars since the launch of the drug.

 Synthesis from shikimic acid